1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 Information Sharing and Consent

-Working Together to Safeguard Children provides that professionals do not need consent to share personal information.
+Professionals do not need consent to share personal information.
 It is one way to comply with the data protection legislation but not the only way.
 The UK GDPR provides a number of bases for sharing personal information.

-Particular care must be exercised by all agencies in contact with children and families moving across boundaries to collect accurate and share information e.g.
+Particular care must be exercised by all agencies in contact with children and families moving across boundaries to collect and share accurate information e.g.

 • Ensuring that all forenames and surnames used by the family are provided, and clarification is obtained about the correct spelling